zethon/ttvg/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```

-At this point you should makefiles in the folder (Ninja files if that is your generator).
+At this point you should have makefiles in the folder (Ninja files if that is your generator).
 You can do a test build by doing
 ```
 cmake --build .
 ```

 ### Linux

-I have not tried to build this on Linux but there's no reason it shouldn't work on any distribution that support [SFML](http://sfml-dev.org/).
+I have not tried to build this on Linux but there's no reason it shouldn't work on any distribution that [SFML](http://sfml-dev.org/) supports.

 ## How to Play